Don’t blame Oprah.

 About Menopause Chicks:

 MenopauseChicks.com helps women navigate perimenopause and menopause with confidence and ease.
 Founder, Shirley Weir is on a mission to connect women to unbiased information, to midlife health professionals—and to each other, through her private online community.
 As a women’s health advocate, Shirley is reframing the menopause conversation from something that has been traditionally viewed as negative, into a milestone worthy of celebration.
-A well-regarded speaker and writer, Shirley hosted the first-ever “menopause graduation party” in 2016 and was a speaker at TedXGastown Women.
+A well-regarded speaker and writer, Shirley hosted the first-ever “menopause graduation party” in 2016, is a 2017 recipient of a YWCA Women of Distinction award, and a featured speaker at TedXGastown Women.